NamrataVLSI/sky130-physical-verification-tapeout/Module2_GDS_Extraction_DRC/L4_Basic_Extraction/README.md

 sky130_fd_sc_hd__and2_1.ext
 ```

-I then configured the SPICE conversion for LVS and generated the netlist:
+I then configured the SPICE output for LVS and generated the netlist:

 ```tcl
 ext2spice lvs